dhruvp/math-blog/_posts/2015-02-23-mailchimip-clojure.md

   (prompt-message "What's your email address?"))
 {% endhighlight %}

+## Sharing state between components ##

+AWESOMEE!
+We got some sweet functionality going.
+Ok, now I want to display a little message that says "What is your email address?" when you click on the email box.
+Let's create a component for that.

- Right off the bat, we know we're going to need to store state regarding whether the input is in focus or not.
+Right off the bat, we know we're going to need to share state regarding whether the input is in focus or not.
+This state is going to be shared between the input component and the component that displays our little message.

 Depending on when that input is in focus, we are going to hide or show the component we defined above.
 The below function is going to do just that.
 It will take in information about the input, and a prompt element, and return a representation of a DOM element that has an input field, and a prompt field that appears above it if the input is in focus.

 {% highlight clojure  %}
 (defn input-and-prompt